matter-in-motion/mm/docs/cli.md

 ## Custom commands

-To add your own custom commands just add a `commands` declaration.
+To add your custom commands add a `commands` declaration.
 It can be a `commands.js` or `commands/index.js` in your app directory.

 ```js
 'use strict';